The angry backlash against NFTs in cycling, and how Bike Club NFT is trying to turn the tide

 NFT, or NFI?

-So, have I changed my mind about NFTs – and specifically online cycling clubs that revolve around NFTs – after speaking to Tyler and Rich?
+So, have I changed my mind about NFTs – and specifically online cycling clubs that involve NFTs – after speaking to Tyler and Rich?
 I’m still not completely sure.
-I think Tyler’s prediction that NFTs and cryptocurrency will explode so much within a year so they are unavoidable is pretty far-fetched, and I still don’t fully understand why crypto needs to be involved at all if Bike Club's intentions to start a worldwide cycling club are as honourable as it is claiming.
+I think Tyler’s prediction that NFTs and cryptocurrency will explode so much this year that they will be unavoidable is pretty far-fetched, and I still don’t fully understand why crypto needs to be involved at all if Bike Club's intentions to start a worldwide cycling club are as honourable as it is claiming.

 As mentioned towards the start of the pod episode, maybe I’m the dinosaur US senator and Tyler is Mark Zuckerberg trying to explain a concept I don’t fully understand yet.
 Even so, Ryan and I came away thinking that Rich and Tyler seem like they genuinely have good intentions (even if we did decline the offer of joining the Bike Club NFT Discord), and we’re pretty fascinated to see how this all plays out.